 Music and Theatre+

-Students majoring in theatre are required to audition/interview for admission to the School of the Arts.
-On-campus auditions are strongly encouraged; our tentative dates for audition and interview weekend dates for students seeking fall 2016 enrollment are November 13-14, February 5-6, and February 26-27.
-An e-mail from firstname.lastname@example.org will be sent to confirm your requested audition/interview weekend within five business days of the receipt of your Theatre Application.
+Students majoring in music or theatre are required to audition/interview for admission to the School of the Arts.
+On-campus auditions are strongly encouraged; our dates for audition and interview weekend dates for students seeking fall 2016 enrollment are November 13-14, February 5-6, and February 26-27.
+An e-mail from email@example.com will be sent to confirm your requested audition/interview weekend within five business days of the receipt of your Music Application, Theatre Application, or Theatre for Youth Application (NAST plan approval is pending).
 Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts enrollment assistant to discuss these options.

 Graduate Design Admission+